Content Map Terms

 In very rare cases, male fertility problems are caused by hormonal imbalances.
 Men are then treated with medicine or hormones that help the hypothalamus and pituitary gland start normal sperm production.

 you are considering.
 For example, are there long-term effects?
 How long will the treatment last?
 How often you must be tested while taking the medicine?
 Are there any side effects that will affect your daily life?

 - Gonadotropin-releasing hormone (GnRH).
 It increases the body's production of hormones needed for sperm production.

 - Bromocriptine and cabergoline lower prolactin levels.
 High levels of prolactin can prevent the release of testosterone and production of sperm.

-- Clomiphene and letrozole stimulate the release of hormones that trigger ovulation.
+- Letrozole.
+It stimulates the release of hormones that trigger ovulation.

 - Gonadotropins.
 These hormone shots stimulate the ovaries to produce mature eggs.